TYY1104641X/Machine_learning_review_and_Image_training-classification/README.md

 # machine_learning_notes

-@ Yuanyuan Tang (main duration: Sep.
+@ Yuanyuan Tang

+Review notes of machine learning algorithms (main learning duration: Sep.
 2020-Jun.
 2021)

-Review notes of machine learning algorithms

 I state that the review lecture notes are shared as online learning sources.
 The lecture notes (with some screenshots) are summarized from multiple resources listed in corresponding files.